How To Start Sprinting – And Why We Should All Sprint Sometimes

 Performing resistance sprints is one of the best sprinting drills to improve your maximum sprint speed.

-You can use a running parachute or weighted sled or even have someone sprint behind you who is tethered to you by a heavy resistance band to add resistance.
+You can use a running parachute, a weighted sled, or have someone sprint behind you, tethered to you by a heavy resistance band, to add resistance.

-One study found that implementing parachute-resisted sprints into a four-week training program improved 0-20-meter acceleration by 3.3 percent compared to the control group who did unresisted sprints.
+One study found that implementing parachute-resisted sprints into a four-week training program improved 0-20-meter acceleration by 3.3 percent compared to the control group, who did unresisted sprints.2B BIOLOGY OF IOLOGY OF EXERCISE XERCISE The effects of resisted training using parachute on sprint performance. (n.d.). https://doi.org/10.4127/jbe.2011.0040

 The sprinters who used the parachute increased their stride frequency (turnover or cadence) during the maximal velocity phase of the sprint.